School of Religion

 - A personal interview is desirable and should be arranged with the director of the program in which the student wishes to study.

-- Since there is some variation in the pattern of undergraduate courses prescribed by different programs, the student should note the specific requirements of the chosen program.
+- Because there is some variation in the pattern of undergraduate courses prescribed by different programs, the student should note the specific requirements of the chosen program.
 Deficiencies may be removed while enrolled; prerequisites must be completed prior to acceptance into the program.

 The School of Religion has a rolling admission policy for some programs in which completed applications are reviewed and students are accepted on a continual basis.
 Applications must be completed by the deadlines listed for the program in which the student wishes to enroll:

 - Autumn Quarter: August 1 — Early Admissions for Autumn: May 1